nbubna/mind-hacking/extending-the-dom.md

 #### Educating Developers

 When application developers use jQuery, it is rare that they learn anything but jQuery.
 They tend to think in jQuery and put all their plugins on the `$` whether they need to be or not.
 They rarely learn to appreciate the [wealth of knowledge][wealth] out there that is not at api.jquery.com.
-While they're working actively on the DOM, they know very little about it.
-Libraries that extend the DOM enhance it instead of hiding it away, enhancing developer's familiarity with the DOM.
+While they're interacting with the DOM, they can do so while knowing very little about it.
+Libraries that enhance the DOM instead of hiding it away also enhance developers' familiarity with it.
+This is A Good Thing&trade;.
 More developers knowing the DOM, means more developers ready and able to fix bugs, innovate new features, and generally push things forward in the browser environment.

 [wealth]: https://developer.mozilla.org/en-US/docs?menu

 #### Trim The Fat

-Wrapper APIs can be fairly small, [zepto][zepto] sneaks under 10Kb when you minify and gzip it.
+Wrapper APIs can be fairly small; [zepto][zepto] sneaks under 10Kb when you minify and gzip it.
 But a part of that 10Kb is devoted to just renaming the DOM interface, rather than adding features.
-Any way your slice it, wrapping one API with a completely alternate API comes at a cost.
+Any way you slice it, wrapping one API with a completely alternate API comes at a cost.
 That cost is small when the API being wrapped is flawed and inconsistent, but as the flaws and inconsistencies get ironed out, the cost becomes ever less worthwhile.
 The bandwidth headaches of the burgeoning mobile world only make the extra weight more of an issue.

 [zepto]: http://zeptojs.com/